3dem/relion-documents/source/Installation.rst

 This will create a local Git repository.
 All subsequent git-commands should be run inside this directory.

-The code will be intermittently updated to amend minor issues detected during beta-development.
+The code will be intermittently updated to amend minor issues.
 To incorporate these changes, use the command-line::

      git pull